Scene

 Forces

-Rigid Body Joints
+Rigid Body Connectors

 The following applies to the Simulate Project Settings: All tags, objects and connectors relevant for a simulation end up here when they are newly created (i.e. they initially have a scene-wide effect).
 If you later explicitly assign tags (exception: Collision tag) to a Simulation Scene object, it will be removed from the list here.